Girl Scout Logo

 Meaning and History

-But cookies aren’t the only thing Girl Scout is famous for.
-This organization differs from other social projects with its unique identity system, which can be recognized by the trefoil symbol and its characteristic green color.
-But identity does not stand still—it is constantly changing.
+But cookies aren’t the only thing Girl Scouts are famous for.
+This organization differs from other social projects through its unique identity system, recognizable by the trefoil symbol and its characteristic green color.
+But identity does not stand still; it is constantly changing.
 Updating the logos is part of a deliberate strategy that attracts modern girls to the scouting movement.

 What is Girl Scout?

-Girl Scout is a GSUSA youth union formed in the spring of 1912 by Juliette Gordon Low.
-The idea of founding the organization came to her after meeting with the initiator of the scout movement Robert Baden-Powell.
+Girl Scouts is a GSUSA youth union formed in the spring of 1912 by Juliette Gordon Low.
+The idea of founding the organization came to her after meeting with the initiator of the scout movement, Robert Baden-Powell.

 1912 – the 1920s